openstates/enhancement-proposals/009-session-metadata.md

 ## Specification

-The in the `LegislativeSession` data model should be updated to allow an `extras` dict, to match the behavior of existing fields with 'extras'.
+The `LegislativeSession` data model should be updated to allow an `extras` dict, to match the behavior of existing fields with 'extras'.

 EX: The Alabama 2021 Regular session LegislativeSession would change from: